Someone pointing at CGI icons

 The allocation of graduate supervision for this course is the responsibility of the Department of Computer Science and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Computer Science.
 In such circumstances a joint supervisor from within the department is also appointed.

-Typically a student might expect to meet with their supervisor on a fortnightly basis, at least until they reach the stage of writing up their thesis.
-In addition to this, many research groups have weekly meetings where members discuss their research or perhaps present other published work.
-In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.
+You will have the opportunity to meet with a supervisor.
+Most students might expect to meet with their supervisor on a fortnightly basis, the frequency of meetings may change when they reach the stage of writing up their thesis.
+In addition to this, many research groups have meetings where members discuss their research or perhaps present other published work.

 Assessment